 Vital capacity (VC)- total volume of air exhaled after maximum inspiration

-Forced expiratory volume (FEV)- volume of air expired during each of the first 3 seconds of the FVC test
+Forced expiratory volume (FEV)- the volume of air expired during each of the first 3 seconds of the FVC test

 Peak expiratory flow rate (PEFR)- maximum volume taken during forced expiration